sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 ## [`on`](#on)

-The set of repositories (and branches) to run the campaign on, specified as a list of search queries (that match repositories) and/or specific repositories.
+The set of repositories (and branches) to run the batch change on, specified as a list of search queries (that match repositories) and/or specific repositories.

 ### Examples